Fits a negative binomial generalized linear model estimating the aggregation parameter (R.M. Harbord & R.W. Payne).

 loglikelihood to print minus two times the log-likelihood.

-SELECTION options operate in the usual way (as for example in the
+PROBABILITY options operate in the usual way (as for example in the

 FIT directive).
 The final two options,